yuanjua/chiken/README.md

 ## 💫 Quick Start

 Download and install ChiKen from [Releases](https://github.com/yuanjua/chiken/releases) for your platform.
 PDF and plain text work out of the box; other formats require [Pandoc](https://pandoc.org/) 2+.
+[Zotero](https://www.zotero.org/) 7+ is also required for enabling local API.

 We recommend [Ollama](https://ollama.com/) for local LLMs—easy setup for chat and embeddings.
 Works well with `ollama/gemma3:27b`.
 For now this is the only recommended and tested model.
 You can then expose your knowledge bases to advanced LLM clients like Claude Desktop through the built-in MCP server.